Floor 3: Stories of the Bible - Hebrew Bible

 - The World of Jesus of Nazareth, an exhibit space recreating a first-century village for guests

-- The courtyard, a central point of departure for the three experiences on the third floor and a neutral space for guests before they embark on their journeys
+- The courtyard, a central point of departure for the three experiences on Floor 3 and a neutral space for guests before they embark on their journeys

 Size and Content